![]() |

 During early August 1993,

-I travelled to the Scilly Isles and when I returned I found one of the
+I travelled to the Isles of Scilly and when I returned I found one of the

 nine developing egg capsules in my tank empty.
 I had assume the dogfish